AdaCore/learn/courses/intro-to-spark/book/04_State_Abstraction.rst

 The :ada:`Initializes` aspect can be used to specify the set of visible variables and state abstractions of a package that are initialized during its elaboration.
-Note that an :ada:`Initializes` aspect cannot refer to a variable that is not defined in the unit as, in SPARK 2014, a package shall only initialize variables declared immediately within the package.
+Note that an :ada:`Initializes` aspect cannot refer to a variable that is not defined in the unit as, in SPARK, a package shall only initialize variables declared immediately within the package.

 :ada:`Initializes` aspects are optional.
 If they are not supplied by the